vladgalvan/TidyData/CodeBook.md

 86 Variables estimated from the signals (ONLY the measurements on the MEAN and STANDARD DEVIATION for each measurement where selected):

-VARIABLE										DESCRIPTION EXAMPLE
+VARIABLE
-[1] "subject"                                                		VOLUNTEER
+[1] "subject" (VOLUNTEER)
- [2] "activity" 							WALKING, WALKING_UPSTAIRS...
+[2] "activity" (WALKING, WALKING_UPSTAIRS, ETC)
- [3] "TimeBodyAccelerometer.StandardDeviation.X" 			"Average of Measurement of Standar Deviation of Time from Body Accelerometer, in the X direction"
+[3] "TimeBodyAccelerometer.StandardDeviation.X" ("Average of Measurement of Standar Deviation of Time from Body Accelerometer, in the X direction")
 [4] "TimeBodyAccelerometer.StandardDeviation.Y"
 [5] "TimeBodyAccelerometer.StandardDeviation.Z"
 [6] "TimeGravityAccelerometer.StandardDeviation.X"
 [7] "TimeGravityAccelerometer.StandardDeviation.Y"
 [8] "TimeGravityAccelerometer.StandardDeviation.Z"
 [9] "TimeBodyAccelerometerJerk.StandardDeviation.X"
 [10] "TimeBodyAccelerometerJerk.StandardDeviation.Y"
 [11] "TimeBodyAccelerometerJerk.StandardDeviation.Z"
 [12] "TimeBodyGyroscope.StandardDeviation.X"